How We Got Started

 As you may have read, we are currently in the rotational and drop testing phase.
 The lab we chose utilized the newest NOCSAE standards for our test(s).
 This means they performed both drop testing and linear impact testing (pneumatic Ram testing) for linear and rotational force.
 These standards are not set for full implementation until November of 2018.
 This means that the helmets being used today may not have been tested in this fashion.

 First, the bad.
 Our helmets (two prototypes) cracked in the exact same place during both tests.
-We've identified the design and build deficiency and will correct that.
+We've identified the build deficiency and will correct that.
 That's easy to do.

 The GREAT NEWS is that, despite testing the helmets after they fractured, we had some outstanding tests in both drop and pneumatic ram tests.
-We compared the Riddell Pro Line Helmet (Web Published Findings) to our helmet as tested today.
 Check out the initial findings.
 Results are measured in Severity Index.

 Front Impact , 11 ft/sec 412 234 (F)